7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 What’s excluded: Gratuities, 10% government tax, massages and excursions like scuba diving and ATVing.

 If you’re looking for luxury hotels in Bocas del Toro, Nayara Bocas del Toro is as close as you’re going to get.
-(And from all accounts and reviews, it looks pretty spiffy!)
+We wouldn’t hesitate to stay here on a return visit!

 6) Tranquilo Bay Eco-Adventure Lodge